Stunting story weighs hunger versus malnutrition

 Much simply is about balance.
 Soybean and sunflower seed oils contain essential fatty acids that our bodies cannot thrive without but today constitute 10% of the energy in many diets; that is highly inflammatory giving a sound explanation for the steep rise in chronic degenerative diseases.

-Research confirms that stunted children grow into adults that are at a higher risk of developing chronic degenerative diseases such a diabetes, metabolic syndrome and stroke.
+Research confirms that stunted children grow into adults who will be at a higher risk of developing chronic degenerative diseases such a diabetes, metabolic syndrome and stroke.

 Another facet of stunting in South Africa, one often missed is the government’s insistence on centralising meals to schools.
 A large company is tasked with feeding millions of children.
 To make a profit they have to keep transport costs down; and provide cheap food with a long shelf life.

-The alternative of empowering the local community to provide whole, fresh and nutritious but bulky food for school children is inconsistent with government ideology.
-The thought of enabling the people to farm eggs, milk and corn on the cob for local state institutions is quite outside of their centralised planning; and unrefined maize meal too.
+The alternative of empowering the regional community to provide whole, fresh and nutritious food for school children is inconsistent with government ideology.
+The thought of empowering the people to farm eggs, milk and corn on the cob to supply local state institutions is quite outside of their centralised planning; and so is the necessity of unrefined maizemeal too.

-Clearly our food system at every level needs transformation.
-There is enough to go round nationally but reducing food waste, getting the excess to the poor and empowering local farmers is proving hugely challenging.
+Clearly the system at every level needs transformation.
+There is enough to go round nationally but reducing food waste, getting the excess to the poor and empowering local farmers is proving a "bridge too far."

 We discussed that real food must contain both nutrients and energy; current school feeding schemes do not qualify thus it comes as no surprise that so many millions of children are permanently stunted.